kong1-731/kong1-731.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in Materials Science & Engineering at Stanford University.
-My research focuses on the effect of ultrasonic stimulation on mechanosensitive ion channels.
+My research focuses on the the effect of ultrasonic stimulation on mechanosensitive ion channels.
 I am interested in molecular dynamic simulations and 2-photon fluorescence experiments.
-Then write something substantial with this space…